 If the old washers are intact and still flexible you can, if you wish, use an old washer with a new one to double seal the joint.
 This will help make sure the joint is completely watertight.

 Once again turn on the shower to test for any leaks.
-If there are no leaks anywhere, you can wipe down the unit, new hose and new head to remove all traces of water.
+If there are no leaks anywhere, you can wipe down the unit, new hose, and new head to remove all traces of water.

 Get out of the shower tray and take your tools with you.
 Finally, wipe down any footprints that might be on the shower tray.